akruszewski/gibl/manuscript/chapter2.md

 There are two main approaches to work with Racket:

 1. Using the graphical user interface (GUI), which is the recommended way and the way that we will use throughout this book
-1. Using the command line utilities (`racket` - the interpreter/compiler, `raco` - the package manager, etc) for more advanced users
+1. Using the command line utilities (`racket` - the interpreter/compiler, `raco` - the package manager) for more advanced users

 ## 2.3.
 Configuration and installation